Five Foot Six In Centimeters

 The ability to convert heights between imperial and metric systems is essential in a multitude of fields:

 • International Commerce: Global trade relies heavily on standardized measurements.
 Accurate height conversions are critical in manufacturing, shipping, and retail, ensuring products fit specifications and customer expectations across different countries.
-Clothing sizes, for example, often utilize both systems, requiring accurate conversions for proper sizing.
+Clothing sizes, for example, often apply both systems, requiring accurate conversions for proper sizing.

 • Anthropology and Research: Researchers studying human populations often collect height data using various measurement systems.
 Accurate conversions are essential for comparative analysis and drawing meaningful conclusions.